 Well coming back to the point, manufacturers also need to think about their marketing strategy as nothing lasts forever in the age of technology.
 If today consumer is buying a smartphone based on camera, tomorrow there will be something else, maybe gaming.

 That’s all folks from my end.
 I am sure if you being an expert or a regular user felt the same or have some other thoughts.
-Do share it with us in comments or on Facebook or Twitter.
-Also, make sure to download our iOS app on your iPhone and iPad to explore such interesting stories.
+Share your thoughts and feedback with us in the comment section.